SPRING & FALL 2026COED & WOMEN'S LEAGUES

 Teams may loan players to an opponent or allow players from other teams to substitute; however, it must be determined prior to the start of the game whether the game will be counted as a forfeit or an official game.

 Maximum number of defensive players is ten (10).
-No more than six (6) men may play defense at one time in a coed league; if a team has less than the minimum of four (4) women, they still cannot have more than six men in the field and must play with less than ten (10) (i.e., 6 men/3 women, 6 men/2 women).
+No more than seven (7) men may play defense at one time in a coed league; if a team has less than the minimum of three (3) women, they still cannot have more than seven men in the field and must play with less than ten (10) (i.e., 7 men/2 women).

 Yes, teams may elect to move outfielders to the infield or vice-versa at the start of any half-inning, however, how positions are aligned at the start of a half-inning must be maintained through the entire half-inning (i.e., 5 infielders).